SolidLabResearch/Challenges/reports/web-component-for-solid-oidc-login.md

 [PodOS](https://github.com/pod-os/PodOS) also offers a component with similar functionality, but it requires the component to be part of a `<pos-app>` component.
 `<pos-app>` holds the session and can give other components access to an instance of PodOS, which can do authenticated fetches using the [rdflib.js](https://github.com/linkeddata/rdflib.js/) store/fetcher that is part of it.
-Thus, it doesn't full the acceptance criteria of the challenge, but it does show an alternative approach
+Thus, it doesn't full the acceptance criteria of the challenge, but it does show an interesting, alternative approach.
-TODO: Mention alternative PodOS

 ## User flow